mlgarchery/reviews/README.md

 ## Release Notes

+### 0.3.5

+- reverting to switching to branch insead of "branch prior to comparison", as the staged changed were kept after the reset.

 ### 0.3.4

 - now reseting by switching to the branch prior to the comparison, not the branch we compare (more stable)